Hazeral/Pong/README.md

 ![preview](https://i.imgur.com/B3N0EHy.gif)

-Note: Code may be a little messy as I haven't made much use of classes for the game entities
+Note: Code may be a little messy as I haven't made much use of classes for the game entities (the game was made to help understand the basics of SDL and I didn't focus on scalability)